 Geology Site Account

-Wouldham Cliff (Chalk Cliff), CHAFFORD HUNDRED, Thurrock District, TQ60157890, Potential Local Geological Site
+Wouldham Cliff (Chalk Cliff), CHAFFORD HUNDRED, Thurrock District, TQ60157890, Notified Local Geological Site

 In 1900 the Wouldham Cement Company took over the adjacent quarry to the west that was originally operated by the Lion Cement Company (see separate site entry for Lion Gorge).
 The two quarries are linked by a gap in the chalk cliff.
 In 1912 the company became part of what even-tually became known as Blue Circle Industries and it finally closed in 1976.

 The Wouldham Cement Quarry has produced many spectacular fossils over the course of its long working life.
 Reports of two visits by the Geologists’ Association as far apart as 1915 and 1959 describe many of the fossils found which not only consisted of the numerous shellfish that occupied the tropical chalk sea but also the teeth of several species of shark.
 The most famous fossil from the Wouldham Cement Quarry is a set of 32 beautifully preserved teeth of the shark Ptychodus, the ma-jority of which were embedded in three flint nodules.
 These were discovered about the time of the First World War and described and illustrated in the Proceedings of the Geologists’ Association in 1918.